runelite/runelite/.github/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to contribute to RuneLite, please join our [Discord](https://discord.gg/ArdAhnN) server.
+If you have questions about how to contribute to RuneLite, please join our [Discord](https://runelite.net/discord) server.

 ## <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github].
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository](https://github.com/runelite/runelite).
 Even better you can submit a Pull Request with a fix.

 **Please see the [Submission Guidelines](#submit) below.**